gpremel/cascada-master-server/README.md

 ![Cascada's webUI, running a demo project](media/cascada_webui.png)

-In this example, there are two slave servers connected (`HPGuillaume` and `iMacdeGuillaume.local`), with respectively 4 and 8 nodes.
+In this example, there are two slave servers connected (`HPGuillaume` and `iMacdeGuillaume.local`), running on two different computers, with respectively 4 and 8 nodes.